Nicoore90/Nicoore90/README.md

 Hello!!
-I'm Nicolas, and I'm a frontend developer currently located in Córdoba, Argentina.
+I'm Nicolas, and I'm a fullstack developer currently located in Córdoba, Argentina.

 I started studying web development in 2020, with the covid pandemic.
 I fell in love with it because I see the potential of satisfying certain needs for customers.